oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 ![](./images/request2.png)

 * Navigate to **"raw"** under _"body"_ section to enter the payload for request.
-Change the format to _"JSON"_
+Change the format to _"JSON"_.

 ![](./images/request3.png)

-* Edit the payload given below according to your model ID, data(in inputLocation), outputLocation, and compartment ID
+* Edit the payload given below according to your model ID, data(in inputLocation), outputLocation, and compartment ID.
+  * modelId can be found in the details of the model created in Lab1(Task 2).
   (Note: data should be base64 encoded)
   ```
   {